diegojromerolopez/djbdd/README.md

 #### Iterative Sifting

-This is our original method [9] that applies a serious of sifting of variables with hopes of finding the best position for each one.
+~~This is our original method [9] that applies a serious of sifting of variables with hopes of finding the best position for each one.~~

+Note that this approach seems to be almost equal to *Converging Sifting* made by R. Rudell in [Dynamic variable ordering for ordered binary decision diagrams](http://www.eecg.toronto.edu/~ece1767/project/rud.pdf).

 **IterativeSiftingReductor** contains this reduction method and can be used this way:

 ```java